imtianx/imtianx.github.io/themes/hexo-theme-matery/README.md

 ## Changelog

+- v1.2.2
+  - Add the function of customizing post `keywords`;
+  - Add the function and configuration of static ribbon click switch;
+  - Set the word count, ribbon and site running time as `false` by default;
+  - Modify the meta attribute of the post's `description` to read the post's `summary` attribute first;
+  - Modified HTML tag of article title from `div` to` h1` title;
+  - Fixed the problem of incorrect footer `year` display;
+  - Removed redundant `setTimeout` js code from site runtime;
+- v1.2.1
+  - Added TOC's expand directory level settings and scroll bar function to prevent directory overflow when there are many directories;
+  - Modified the display mode of the homepage to the previous mode;
+  - Fixed the problem that the home button has no border;
+  - Fixed an issue where the homepage card was still generated when the music and bottom suction modes, videos, recommended articles, etc. were not activated;
+  - Fixed the problem that wordCount plugin is not installed, and modified some configurations;
+  - Fixed the issue that the page does not display music when there are single quotes in the JSON configuration of the music;
+  - Fixed the problem of tag cloud link failure under Hexo4.0;
+- v1.2.0
+  - Added online chat function of [DaoVoice](http://www.daovoice.io/) and [Tidio](https://www.tidio.com/);
+  - Added the ability to have two levels of menus;
+  - Added a subtitle for typing effects;
+  - Added the ability to preload web content;
+  - Added the configuration function of the home banner whether to switch daily;
+  - Added the ability to display ICP filing information, which is not enabled by default;
+  - Added configuration for Baidu analysis;
+  - Added language display, one-click copy, display line number and other functions of the code block;
+  - Added the ability to customize the configuration of the home page car map and recommended articles;
+  - Added article page to display update date;
+  - Added an icon for the reload rule;
+  - Modified the layout and display of the sharing;
+  - Upgraded and updated versions of some dependent libraries;
+  - other details to modify and optimize;
+- v1.1.0
+  - Added support for `emoji`;
+  - Added site run time statistics and configuration;
+  - Added the function of message board, it is not enabled by default;
+  - Added `Twitter`, `Facebook`, and `zhihu` social links;
+  - Updated the version of `Valine` to the latest version;
+  - modification of other minor details;
 - v1.0.4
   - Added the ability to customize the reprint rules for each post;
   - Fix the problem that the custom summary of the previous page and the next page does not display;